 At the turn of the century, television broadcasting shifted from analog to digital.
-Several analog microwave point-to-point link and analog satellite-television antennas were decommissioned since no longer required by the new, more efficient digital modulations.
+Several analog microwave point-to-point link and analog satellite-television antennas were decommissioned since large antennas are no longer required by the new, more efficient digital modulations.
 The computing power of personal computers and corresponding interfaces increased to allow the comprehensive signal processing required for digital-television reception.
 Both allowed very successful radio-astronomical observations with amateur means [3], [4].

 Radio astronomy excels in interferometry, especially VLBI.
 While smaller baseline interferometers could work with dedicated microwave point-to-point links, VLBI usually required sophisticated synchronization with atomic clocks and physical transfer of high-capacity magnetic-tape recordings for further processing.
-Today global navigation satellite systems (GPS, GLONASS and similar) offer precise worldwide synchronization.
+Today global navigation satellite systems (GPS, GLONASS and similar) offer precise worldwide synchronization of local clocks as well as local correction for unwanted propagation effects like ionospheric or tropospheric delays.
 The fiber-optic network offers high-capacity worldwide internet connectivity.
 Since both inexpensive synchronization and inexpensive data transfer is available to amateurs, the major achievements of amateur radio astronomy are yet to come.